Mitigating Personal Injury Damages in Texas

 Written by Greg on April 2, 2013

-Mitigating damages means minimizing your damages and it is a concept the law recognizes in certain circumstances.
-For personal injury victims, it means getting necessary treatment before your condition deteriorates and is made worse.
+Mitigating damages means minimizing your damages, and it is a concept the law recognizes in certain circumstances.
+For personal injury victims, it means doing things to keep things from getting worse, including receiving necessary medical treatment before your condition deteriorates and is made worse.

-In other words, defendants can seek to claim that a person failed to “mitigate” damages, which actually may damage is more significant and a defendant seeks to avoid paying those “additional” damages.
+In other words, defendants can seek to claim that a person failed to “mitigate” damages, which means he did not take reasonable steps to keep damages from getting worse.
+A defendant seeks to avoid paying those “additional” damages.

-Generally, the Mitigation Of Damages law is set forth in Texas Civil Practice & Remedies Code – Section 147.123 b, which states:
+Generally, the mitigation of damages law is outlined in the Texas Civil Practice & Remedies Code – Section 147.123 b, which states:

-The finder of fact is generally the jury selected for the case but it also can be the judge in a case that is dried to the bench.
-In other words, the persons determining the facts of the case will decide whether that a person took necessary steps to avoid increasing damages or to “mitigate” their damages.
-The theory under the law is that a defendant should have to be reasonable and how they act, and the victim should be reasonable and how they deal with their injuries and damages.
+The finder of fact is generally the jury selected for the case, but it also can be the judge in a case that is tried to the bench.
+In other words, the persons determining the facts of the case will decide whether a person took the necessary steps to avoid increasing damages or to “mitigate” their damages.
+The theory under the law is that a defendant should have to be reasonable in how they act, and the victim should be reasonable in how they deal with their injuries and damages.

-The mitigation of damages issue can arise once pled in situations where a plaintiff could have fairly easily obtained the medical treatment prescribed by his or her doctors, but chose not to get that care, and the condition deteriorated requiring additional medical which was not previously necessary.
+The mitigation of damages issues can arise in situations where a plaintiff could have relatively easily obtained medical treatment but failed to do so.
+This could include where treatment was prescribed by his or her doctors.
+Still, they chose not to get that care, and the condition deteriorated, requiring additional medical, which was not previously necessary.

 The duty to mitigate is an affirmative defense has to be proven by the defendant, once they have pleaded the defense.
 In other words, the burden of proof or such defense rests with the defendant.

 Lost wages may be subject to a mitigation of damages defense